hivestrung/finance-tracker/README.md

 - creates table.js which contains a declaration of a table variable representing a html table as a string used in index.html.

 # Example
+To try a live demo of the application click the following link .
 To download an example a demo of the project donwload the example folder.
 This contains all the required files to try a live demo of the project in action.

 # Implementation
 The following sections outline the implementation of the project.
 Listing different libraries and modules and how they were used in the project.